 Firstly, the weather (it was June) was absolutely spectacular.
 Temperature stayed in the high 20s for most of the day and I don't recall seeing a cloud in 4 days.
 However the most unusual aspect of Tallinn is that eerily it never gets dark.
 At 11.30pm, it feels like 2pm and at 4am it feels like dusk.

+The result is that this is probably the safest city I have ever visited, especially as the locals are very friendly and accomodating for english speaking tourists.
 Food & drink, as long as you don't eat in the Town Square, is so cheap.
 If you are staying in a hostel I would recommend cooking for yourself simply because the supermarkets are such good value for money, assuming you are exchanging pounds for euros.

 Similar to Bratislava but not quite so developed, Tallinn looks like something straight out of Robin Hood movie or a chocolate box, with narrow cobbled streets, wonky buildings and a large traditional town square which hosts local markets, open air music shows and street performers.
 One of the restaurants on the square was serving Bear meat, which I am yet to see anywhere else!